Gina de Venecia: Public service

-In 1992, she became the President and Chairperson of the Congressional Spouses Foundation, Inc. (CSFI).
-During her first two terms as CSFI president she established The Haven for Women in Alabang.
+In 1992, she became the president and chairperson of the Congressional Spouses Foundation, Inc. (CSFI).
+During her first two terms as CSFI president, she established The Haven for Women in Alabang.
 It was inaugurated on September 30, 1995, and immediately followed by the construction of the 15 regional centers nationwide.

-On February 15, 1997, de Venecia also signed a Memorandum of Agreement with then DILG Secretary Robert Barbers that prepared the setting-up of Women’s and Children’s Desk in every police station in the country.
+On February 15, 1997, de Venecia also signed a Memorandum of Agreement with then Department of the Interior and Local Government Secretary Robert Barbers that prepared the setting-up of Women’s and Children’s Desk in every police station in the country.

 In June 1996, she launched her radio program Pira-pirasong Pangarap.
-The following year, its TV version made its debut on GMA 7.
+The following year, its television adaptation made its debut on GMA Network.
 After seven years, the program was re-launched as Nagmamahal, Manay Gina in the tri-media: DZBB, Balita and GMA Network.
-Her radio program won three Catholic Mass Media trophies as the country's Best Radio Drama.
+Her radio program won three Catholic Mass Media Awards, including Best Radio Drama.
 De Venecia also maintains advice columns in Balita and Tempo publications.

-De Venecia served as Chairperson of the 2002 Apolinario Mabini Awards that honored the achievements of the disabled; and the 2002 Aliw Awards that gave recognition to outstanding artists.
+De Venecia served as chairperson of the 2002 Apolinario Mabini Awards that honored the achievements of the disabled; and the 2002 Aliw Awards that gave recognition to outstanding artists.

-On January 15, 2004, she inaugurated another project for the CSFI, The Haven for Children in Muntinlupa, that rehabilitates streetchildren, ages 6 to 12.
+On January 15, 2004, she inaugurated another project for the CSFI, The Haven for Children in Muntinlupa, that rehabilitates street children ages six to 12.
 In 2006, she expanded this campaign to a national scale by finishing three regional centers for children in Dagupan City, Tarlac City, Prosperidad, Agusan del Sur and Solana, Cagayan.

 On December 16, 2004, de Venecia established the INA (Inang Naulila sa Anak) Foundation.
 Its mission is to provide psycho–social support to grieving mothers who lost their child.
 INA Healing Center was opened on December 16, 2006, at the DSWD Compound, Batasan Hills, Quezon City.

-In 2007, she started her third project as President of the CSFI, The Haven for the Elderly, a 20 building facility for senior citizens in Tanay, Rizal.
+In 2007, she started her third project as President of the CSFI, The Haven for the Elderly, a 20-building facility for senior citizens in Tanay, Rizal.
 It was opened on April 28, 2010.

 At the same period, The Phase II of The Haven for Women was also constructed.
-From its original 9 buildings, it has expanded as a 16-building facility with 2 livelihood centers, an inter-faith chapel, a gym, an administration office, several residential cottages, an air-conditioned nursery and a sick bay with dental and medical clinics.
+From its original nine buildings, it has expanded as a 16-building facility with two livelihood centers, an inter-faith chapel, a gym, an administration office, several residential cottages, an air-conditioned nursery and a sick bay with dental and medical clinics.